aimms/documentation/webui/theming.rst

 :token:`MainProject/WebUI/resources/css/`

 subfolder of your AIMMS project.
-You can name this file as you like.
+You can name this CSS file as you like.
 It should contain a series of *themable properties*, which you can assign your own values.
 These properties are listed in logical groups in the :token:`base-theme-<AIMMS version>.css` file, which you can use as a base for your work.
 It is located in a subfolder of the AIMMS installation folder:

 :token:`C:\\Users\\<your name>\\AppData\\Local\\AIMMS\\IFA\\Aimms\\<your AIMMS version>\\WebUIDev\\www\\resources\\css`